-With our guide to the common Baxi boiler problems, you’ll be able to recognise what’s causing faults and know how to quickly get your home back up and running with heating and hot water.
+This guide to the common Baxi boiler problems will help you recognise the cause of any faults and know how to quickly get your home back up and running with heating and hot water.
 In some cases, you’ll be needing an engineer, get a free boiler repair quote from engineers near you with our service.

 Need a boiler repair?

 |Top 6 Baxi Boiler Problems||Baxi Error / Fault Code|